Gehlot opts out of Cong president election; decision on his continuation as Rajasthan CM in a day or two | Politics

 Former minister in Jharkhand K N Tripathi also collected a set of nomination papers for the top party post.

-''I have taken the nomination papers and most probably I will file my nomination tomorrow,'' Singh told reporters.
+''I have taken the nomination papers and most probably I will file my nomination tomorrow,'' Singh said.

-Asked if he was acting at the behest of the party leadership, he said, ''I am responsible for myself.''
-Wait till the date of withdrawal, Singh told reporters when asked if he will remain in the fray.

-After his meeting with Singh, Tharoor tweeted, ''Received a visit from Digvijaya Singh this afternoon.
-I welcome his candidacy for the Presidency of our Party.'' ''We both agreed that ours is not a battle between rivals but a friendly contest among colleagues.
+After his meeting with Singh, Tharoor tweeted, ''We both agreed that ours is not a battle between rivals but a friendly contest among colleagues.
 All we both want is that whoever prevails, @incIndia will win!'' he said.

 Polling for the post will take place on October 17 and the result will be announced on October 19.